 How often did we put out a tote bag in the car only to race into the supermarket and then realize that we left the bag in the car?

-Now, if you don’t want to go back to your car and perhaps if you are only buying one or two items.
-See if you can just carry them and avoid the plastic bag at the cash register by kindly saying no thanks.
+Now, if you don’t want to go back to your car and perhaps if you are only buying one or two items, see if you can carry them and avoid the plastic bag at the cash register by kindly saying no thanks.

-Another option I sometimes do is if I see a cardboard box on the display shelf of the supermarket, I simply grab the box and fill it up with my produce.
+Another option I sometimes do is if I see a cardboard box on the supermarket’s display shelf, grab the box and fill it up with my produce.
 Reused that box, baby!

-Most likely, you will start to remember your tote bag, and if you decide to get a nice one with a cool logo, that says something like I like turtles, you will want to show it off.
+You will most likely start to remember your tote bag, and if you decide to get a nice one with a cool logo that says something like I like turtles, you will want to show it off.